 2018-19: The traditional gap between students who receive aid and those who have not received aid has closed.
-The three-year completion gap peaked three years ago with the 2011-2013 cohort but has been
+The three-year completion gap peaked three years ago with the 2011-2013 cohort but has been reduced to zero in the current reporting cycle.
+From an annual perspective, the 2014 and 2015 cohort completion rate is higher for students receiving need-based aid.

-2019-20: The 3 year completion gap is not evident.
+2019-20: The 3-year completion gap is not evident.
 Students in the 2014 and 2015 cohort who have received need-based aid have a higher completion rate than students who do not receive aid.
 However, this last year, the 2016 cohort, the tide has changed with a slight .1-point higher rate for students who do not need aid.
 The Washington College Grant may influence this indicator as more students who need aid attend SPSCC.

-2020-21: The rolling three year completion rate for students receiving need based financial aid has dropped slightly.
-The cause of this shift is the annual rate has remained flat for students who received need based aid while the rate has increased for students who who did not receive need based financial aid.
+2020-21: The rolling three-year completion rate for students receiving need-based financial aid has dropped slightly.
+The cause of this shift is the annual rate has remained flat for students who received need-based aid while the rate has increased for students who who did not receive need-based financial aid.
 This indicator remains in green status because it continues to be above mission fulfillment.
 This indicator also remains above the 10% stretch goal.
 However, it is moving in the wrong direction.

-2021-22: The equity gap for the rolling three year completion rate between students who received need based financial aid and students who do not receive need based financial has widened between the two populations.
-The rolling completion rate for students who did not receive aid has increased 2.6 points while completion rates for student who did receive need based aid has declined slightly (.2).
-This is the second year of a decline for students who received need based aid.
+2021-22: The equity gap for the rolling three-year completion rate between students who received need-based financial aid and students who do not receive need-based financial has widened between the two populations.
+The rolling completion rate for students who did not receive aid has increased 2.6-points while completion rates for student who did receive need-based aid has declined slightly (.2).
+This is the second year of a decline for students who received need-based aid.
 The indicator remains in green status.